chika-ghifttie/LITA-Data-Analysis-Project/README.md

 - Excel - Data exploration and cleaning[Download here](https://microsoft.com)
 - SQL Server Management Studio - Data querying and analysis
 - Power BI - Creating Reports

-## Data Sources

-Sales Data: The primary dataset used for this project is the Capstone Project file. it includes details like OrderID, CustomerID, Product, Region, OrderDate, Quantity, UnitPrice.

 ## Data Cleaning and Preparation